pymc-devs/pymc-examples/examples/spatial/malaria_prevalence.myst.md

 plt.colorbar(label="Posterior mean");
 ```

 We can also check if the likelihood (number of individuals who test positive for malaria) agrees with the observed data.
-As you can see from Figure X, our posterior predictive sample is representative of the observed sample.
+As you can see in the below figure, our posterior predictive sample is representative of the observed sample.

 ```{code-cell} ipython3
 az.plot_ppc(ppc, kind="cumulative");